What "natural” ingredients really mean.

 What “nature-identical” means

-Why “natural” isn’t always better
+Why “natural" ingredients are not always better

-Nature can be dangerous
+Nature can be harmful

 Sustainability through science